ali-yildirim/Run-Mario-Run/README.md

 **Run Mario Run**

+This project has been assigned as a semester project by Caner Taşkın, for the course Intermediate Programming, with a heavy emphasis on object-oriented principles.

 `Run Mario Run` is an endless-runner-style game, where players try to dodge or neutralize enemies and last as long as possible.
 The player can collect coins and use these coins to throw fireballs or iceballs to kill enemies.
+The game is written in Python and uses the Pygame game engine.

 There are basically two types of throwables: